A note on radial solutions to the critical Lane-Emden equation with a variable coefficient: Existence results

 \section{Existence results}

-In this section, we give the proof of the existence results of our main theorems and corollaries.
+In this section, we give a proof of the existence results of our main theorems and corollaries.
 In the following we always suppose (k1), (k2), (f1) and (f2).
-We define the associated energy functional,
+For the problem \eqref{Q}, we define the associated energy functional

-Then noting our assumptions and Lemma \ref{N}, it is standard to see $I(u)$ is well-defined on $H_r(B)$ and continuously differentiable on that space.
-In addition, by (k1) and (f1), the usual elliptic theory and the strong maximum principle ensure that every critical point of $I$ is nothing but a solution of \eqref{Q}.
+Then noting our assumptions and Lemma \ref{N}, it is standard to see that $I(u)$ is well-defined and continuously differentiable on $H_r(B)$.
+In addition, by (k1) and (f1), the usual elliptic theory and the strong maximum principle ensure that every critical point of $I$ is a solution of \eqref{Q}.
 Hence our aim becomes to look for critical points of $I$.
-We first prove the mountain pass geometry of $I$ \cite{AR}. \begin{lemma} We have \begin{enumerate} \item[(a)] $\exists \rho,a>0$ such that $I(u)\ge a$ for all $u\in H_r(B)$ with $\|u\|=\rho$, and \item[(b)] for all $u\in H_r(B)\setminus\{0\}$, $I(tu)\to -\infty$ as $t\to \infty$, \end{enumerate} for all $\lambda>0$. \end{lemma} \begin{proof} First note that by (f1) and (f2), we have that for any $\e>0$, there exists a constant $C>0$ such that $|f(t)|\le \e t+Ct^p$ for all $t\ge0$ and some $p\in(1,(N+2+2\beta)/(N-2))$.
-Then using Lemma \ref{N} and the Sobolev inequality gives
+We first prove the mountain pass geometry of $I$ \cite{AR}.